cyanide0081/rffmpeg/README.md

   b. copy the *ffmpeg* executable to the same directory as *rffmpeg*

-- to compile this with *MingW*, use the [-municode](https://gcc.gnu.org/onlinedocs/gcc/x86-Windows-Options.html) option

 - **p.s.:** for whatever reason the executable is blocked by smartscreen by default